-Genentech is responsible for manufacturing or arranging for the manufacturing of commercial quantities of RAPTIVA®.
-Should Genentech have difficulty in providing manufacturing capacity to produce RAPTIVA® in sufficient quantities, we do not know whether they will be able to meet market demand.
-If not, we will not realize revenues from the sales of RAPTIVA® or other products.
+Genentech is responsible for manufacturing or arranging for the manufacturing of commercial quantities of RAPTIVA® and LUCENTISTM.
+Should Genentech have difficulty in providing manufacturing capacity to produce these products in sufficient quantities, we do not know whether they will be able to meet market demand.
+If not, we will not realize revenues from the sales of these products.
 If any of our other products are approved, because we have never commercially introduced any pharmaceutical products, we do not know whether the capacity of our existing manufacturing facilities can be increased to produce sufficient quantities of our products to meet market demand.
 Also, if we or our third party collaborators or licensees need additional manufacturing facilities to meet market demand, we cannot predict that we will successfully obtain those facilities because we do not know whether they will be available on acceptable terms.
 In addition, any manufacturing facilities acquired or used to meet market demand must meet the FDA's quality assurance guidelines.

-We do not know whether there will be a viable market for RAPTIVA® or our other products.
+We do not know whether there will be, or will continue to be, a viable market for the products in which we have an ownership or royalty interest.

-Even though Genentech and we received approval in the United States in October of 2003 to market RAPTIVA® and in the European Union in 2004 and even if we receive regulatory approval for our other products, our products may not be accepted in the marketplace.
-In addition, we may experience difficulties in launching new products, many of which are novel and based on technologies that are unfamiliar to the healthcare community.
+Although RAPTIVA® was approved in the United States in October of 2003 and in the European Union in 2004 and LUCENTISTM was approved in June of 2006, their acceptance in the marketplace may not continue.
+Furthermore, even if other products in which we have an interest receive approval in the future, they may not be accepted in the marketplace.
+In addition, we or our collaborators or licensees may experience difficulties in launching new products, many of which are novel and based on technologies that are unfamiliar to the healthcare community.
 We have no assurance that healthcare providers and patients will accept such products, if developed.
 For example, physicians and/or patients may not accept a product for a particular indication because it has been biologically derived (and not discovered and developed by more traditional means) or if no biologically derived products are currently in widespread use in that indication.
-Similarly, physicians may not accept RAPTIVA® if they believe other products to be more effective or are more comfortable prescribing other products.
+Similarly, physicians may not accept a product, such as RAPTIVA® or LUCENTISTM, if they believe other products to be more effective or are more comfortable prescribing other products.
 Safety concerns may also arise in the course of on-going clinical trials or patient treatment as a result of adverse events or reactions.